 5. Canon EF 35mm f/1.4L II USM

-The Canon EF 35mm f1.4L II USM Lens is a good option for those who love portrait and landscape photography.
 But unlike your typical wide angle lens, this lens also has a wide aperture that allows photographers to isolate their subject and blur the rest of the background.
 (Check out a full list of the best wide-angle lenses for Canon).

 However, unlike the 50mm lens, 35mm focal length gives you a wider perspective on your shots.